Goat Rocks Wilderness: Recreation

 The Pacific Crest Trail (PCT), stretching from Canada to Mexico, passes through the Goat Rocks.
-The Washington State portion of this trail was formerly known as the Washington Cascade Crest Trail completed in 1935.
+The Washington State portion of this trail, formerly known as the Washington Cascade Crest Trail, was completed in 1935.
 In 1968, it was designated as part of the PCT by the National Trail System Act.
 The Yakama Indian Reservation, bordering the Goat rocks Wilderness on the southeast side, is closed to the general public except for the Pacific Crest Trail route.